Back to Top

 • Interactive stories and polls: Use Instagram Stories to engage your audience directly.

-Actionable Takeaway: Start simple.
+Pro Tip: Start simple.
 Share before-and-after photos, quick landscaping tips, and videos regularly.
-As your content grows, so will your local audience—and so will your client list.
+As your content grows, so will your local audience and your customer list.

 2. Make Online Reviews Part of Your Process

-What does that mean for your landscaping business?
-The more positive reviews you have across platforms like Google, Yelp, and industry-specific sites, the better your chances of getting hired.
+The more positive reviews your landscaping business has across platforms like Google, Yelp, and industry-specific sites, the better your chances of getting hired.

-• Make it easy to get reviews: After you wrap up a job—whether it's a lawn installation, landscape design, or seasonal cleanup—automatically send a quick text or email thanking the customer and asking for a review.
+• Make it easy to get reviews: After you wrap up a job, automatically send a quick text or email thanking the customer and asking for a review.
 Include direct links to review platforms to keep it simple.

-• Show off your happy clients: Highlight positive reviews and testimonials on your website, Google Business Profile, and social media.
-Use real quotes and photos from completed projects to give potential clients a clear picture of your work.
+• Show off your happy customers: Highlight positive reviews and testimonials on your website, Google Business Profile, and social media.
+Use real quotes and photos from completed projects.
 You can even turn standout reviews into short video ads or Instagram Stories to attract more local leads.

-• Engage with your reviews: Don’t just collect reviews—respond to them!
+• Engage with your reviews: Don't just collect reviews, respond to them.
 Thank happy customers and professionally address any concerns.
-Potential clients are paying attention, and seeing you care about feedback can make all the difference in who they choose.
+Potential customers are paying attention, and seeing you care about feedback can make all the difference.

 3. Get Found with Local SEO

 Search behavior has shifted.
 Homeowners are skipping ads and scanning maps, reviews, and top-ranking organic results.
-That’s where local SEO comes in.
-Our research shows a 38% drop in ad click-through rates as homeowners increasingly turn to organic results—like local map listings, featured snippets, and customer reviews—when searching for services.
-So while paid ads can help, don’t overlook your organic strategy.
+That's where local SEO comes in.
+Our research shows a 38% drop in ad click-through rates as homeowners increasingly turn to organic results like local map listings, featured snippets, and customer reviews when searching for services.
+While paid ads can help, don't overlook your organic strategy.
 It's what gets your landscaping business found by the right people at the right time.

-• Make your landscaping business easy to find online: You want to show up when someone nearby searches “landscaper near me” or “backyard design in [your city].”
-The key?
-A strong website backed by Local SEO.
+• Make your business easy to find online: You want to show up when someone nearby searches "lawn care near me" or "backyard design in [your city]."
+The key is a strong website backed by local SEO.

-• Local SEO and directory listings: Ranking for keywords like “landscape design in [your area]” depends on more than just your website.
-Make sure your name, address, and phone number (NAP) are consistent across online directories like Yelp, Angi, and Houzz.
-This consistency increases trust with search engines and helps your business show up in the right spots.
+• Local SEO and directory listings: Make sure your name, address, and phone number (NAP) are consistent across online directories like Yelp, Angi, and Houzz.
+This consistency builds trust with search engines and helps your business show up in the right spots.

-• Leverage smart SEO tools: AI-driven tools like Scorpion’s Ranking AI help identify the best keywords and analyze local competitors faster than a human could.
-Landscapers using these strategies have seen up to a 26% increase in organic traffic—meaning more eyes on your business without paying for every click.
+• Use smart SEO tools: AI-driven tools like Scorpion's Ranking AI help identify the best keywords and analyze local competitors faster.
+Landscapers using these strategies have seen up to a 26% increase in organic traffic.

-• Create content that answers real questions: Write blog posts, shoot short videos, or share quick tips on topics like “How to prep your yard for spring” or “Best low-maintenance plants for [your region].”
-This kind of content not only builds trust with potential clients—it tells search engines that your site is worth ranking.
+• Create content that answers real questions: Write blog posts, shoot short videos, or share quick tips on topics like "How to prep your yard for spring" or "Best low-maintenance plants for [your region]."
+This builds trust with potential customers and tells search engines your site is worth ranking.

 Pro Tip: Each blog or video should answer a real question, like "How do I fix drainage in my yard?"